 Commercial Vehicle Electrification: To Charge, or Not to Charge

-ACT Research has released its landmark multi-client study, Commercial Vehicle Electrification: To Charge or Not To Charge to charter subscribers, and is now offering it to the public.
+In August 2018, ACT Research released its landmark multi-client study, Commercial Vehicle Electrification: To Charge or Not To Charge to charter subscribers, and is now offering it to the public.

 Driven by a combination of advances in battery technology, environmental considerations and government policy, and the potential for significant operational cost savings, commercial electric vehicles (CEVs) are seen to grow from a small beachhead today to a significant share of the Classes 4-8 market in the far years of the study horizon (2030 and 2035).